by Dr. C.H. Weaver M.D. updated 8/2021

 Myelofibrosis can result from a worsening of other bone marrow diseases, such as polycythemia vera and essential thrombocythemia or develop on its own – so called primary myelofibrosis.

-Approved in 2011, Jakafi is currently the only drug that has been approved specifically for myelofibrosis.
-Known as a JAK inhibitor, it is a targeted therapy that improves survival and can help to relieve the signs and symptoms of myelofibrosis, such as enlargement of the spleen, night sweats, itching, and bone or muscle pain.2
+Approved in 2011, the JAK inhibitor is a targeted therapy that improves survival and can help to relieve the signs and symptoms of myelofibrosis, such as enlargement of the spleen, night sweats, itching, and bone or muscle pain.2

-In the Lancet study doctors investigated the effectiveness and safety of Inrebic in 97 patients with either primary myelofibrosis or those developing myelofibrosis after polycythemia, or essential thrombocytopenia who were either intolerant or resistant to treatment with Jakafi.
+Doctors investigated the effectiveness and safety of Inrebic in patients with either primary myelofibrosis or those developing myelofibrosis after polycythemia, or essential thrombocytopenia who were either intolerant or resistant to treatment with Jakafi by comparing Inrebic to a placebo.

 Overall Inrebic was effective in reducing splenomegaly and symptom burden in patients who had previously discontinued Jakafi therapy due to either intolerance or resistance.
-By 6 months, 55% of all patients achieved a reduction in spleen size spleen and 53% of the Jakafi resistant and 63% of the Jakafi intolerant patients ultimately achieved a response to treatment.
-About one-quarter (26%) of patients achieved a 50% or greater reduction in total symptom score compared with baseline.
+By 6 months, 55% of all patients achieved a reduction in spleen size spleen.
+The 1-year and 18-month survival rates were 84% and 67%, respectively.4

 The U.S. FDA granted a Priority Review and subsequent full approval of Inrebic for treatment of selected individuals with myelofibrosis in August 2019.